The Newest of Top Crete Attractions

 The toilets are spotlessly clean too!

-New for 2009, the Botanical Park of Crete is set to become one of the major Crete attractions, so ensure you visit soon.
+The Botanic Park of Crete is one of the major Crete attractions, so ensure you visit soon.